Unboxing My Obsession with Vintage

 But don’t stop there.
 Your next road trip offers even more possibilities!

 Step off the beaten path and explore local favourites and untouched regional locations like Castlemaine and Daylesford in Victoria.
 Wander through the character filled antique shops of Gundagai, Mittagong, Crookwell and Bowral in New South Wales.
-Or, lose yourself in the charm of South Australia’s Strathalbyn and Truro.
+Or, lose yourself in the charm of South Australia’s Strathalbyn and Truro (@almaandannvintage - a total favourite of mine)

-Bring your favourite vintage tote, an eye for detail, and a sense of adventure—your next iconic piece is just one stop away!
+Bring your favourite vintage tote, an eye for detail, and a sense of adventure - your next iconic piece is just one block away!

 2. Don’t Skip Estate Sales